 Micro inverters are installed on each individual panel.
 Although this type of inverter has it’s benefits, they tend to be the most expensive type of inverter.

 Power optimizers have many of the benefits of micro-inverters.
-They are generally more expensive than string inverters, but cheaper than micro-inverters.
+They are generally more expensive than string inverters, but less expensive than micro-inverters.

 Will Solar Work on Your Roof?

-We design our solar systems to offset as much energy consumption that makes sense financially.
+Most solar systems are designed to offset as much energy consumption that makes sense financially.
 The more energy production needed, the more panels and equipment the system will require.

 Depending on how much shading a system will be exposed to will impact the amount and location of the panels.
 If a system is installed in an area with shading, it may require additional panels to meet the customer’s energy coverage requirements.
 On the contrary, a system that is in full sun could potentially produce the same amount of energy with less panels.